Litauen/docs.bannerlordmodding.lt/editor/world_map_settlements.md

 I was not able to find avay to get rid of them.
 They are gone when the map is reloaded (save-load).

-!!! danger "Do not forget to delete it from the settllements.xml also - game will crash otherwise"
+!!! danger "Do not forget to delete it from the settllements.xml - game will crash otherwise"

+!!! danger "If you are using CUSTOM_settlements.xml - delete from this file also :)"